alex-jhnsn/abouts-finder/README.md

 Then add your links to the rows one after the other, ensuring that you leave no blank spaces.
 When you export your *.csv* file it should look like the example above.

-## Developers

-### Prerequesites
-To get this project running locally you will need:

-- node and npm
-- gulp cli

-### Installation
+## Installation
 1. Clone the repository.
 2. Run `npm install` inside the root of the repository.
 3. Run either of the following commands:
-   1. `npm build` - which will work some magic and place the ready extension into the */build* directory.
+   1. `NODE_ENV=production npm run build` - which will work some magic and place the ready extension into the */build* directory ready to submit to Google.
-   2. `npm dev` - which will do the same as above but importantly with *--watch* provided to gulp which will rebuild the project when a change is detected in the */src* folder.
+   2. `npm start` - which will allow you to develop the extension locally with hot reloading too.
-4. Ensure developer mode is enabled in `chrome://extensions/` and click  `Load unpacked`.
+4. Ensure developer mode is enabled in `chrome://extensions/` and click  `Load unpacked extension`.
 5. Select the */build* folder from the repository root.
 6. 🎉 You're ready to go!

 If you are unsure about loading extensions or want to learn more about building your own see the [docs](https://developer.chrome.com/docs/extensions/mv3/getstarted/).

 ## Acknowledgements
+This improved version of the extension uses this [boilerplate](https://github.com/lxieyang/chrome-extension-boilerplate-react) to save time getting a react chrome extension up and running.

 The heavy lifting of CSVs is handled by [papaparse](https://www.papaparse.com/).

 The icons in the project are from [fontawesome](https://fontawesome.com/), the license for which can be found [here](https://fontawesome.com/license).